 AHTs have oversight of the behaviour of students in their designated Key Stage.
 They meet with Heads of Year on a weekly basis and deal with serious issues.
 AHTs formulate behaviour action plans and Personal Support Plans for students whose behaviour is a serious cause for concern.
 AHTs also make referrals to the School Counsellor and outside agencies when needed.
-They meet on a monthly basis with the School Attendance Officer and manage attendance cases of students who are persistent absentees.
+They manage the attendance of students who are persistent absentees, and liaise with the appropriate professionals who support the student and their family.
 The Deputy Headteacher Pastoral has oversight of all AHT Key Stage leaders.